 See Ariel and Price Eric at Disney on Ice: Reach for the stars.
 Photo courtesy of Disney

-1. Watch Mickey Mouse and his pals Anna, Elsa, Ariel, Belle, and Rapunzel skate their hearts out at Disney on Ice!: Reach For the Stars at the Prudential Center January 4-7.
+1. Watch Anna, Elsa, and Olaf skate their hearts out at Disney on Ice: Frozen at the Prudential Center January 3-6.

 2. Lace up your own skates at one of New Jersey’s many state-of-the-art indoor skating centers.
 Many feature skate rentals, snack bars, and warming rooms.